root-project/web/download/building_root/build_root_old_method.md

 On Windows machines it recommended to not install graphviz but to download the pre-installed version from [http://www.graphviz.org/](http://www.graphviz.org/).
-The ROOT configure command remains the same. d
+The ROOT configure command remains the same.

 ### Bonjour/Zeroconf

-To get support of Bonjour/Zeroconf you must install the appropiate libraries for you platform and compile enabling the Bonjour support.
+To get support of Bonjour/Zeroconf you must install the appropriate libraries for you platform and compile enabling the Bonjour support.
 See the [PROOF configuration pages](https://d35c7d8c.web.cern.ch/configuration-faq#bonjour) for details.